 Problems in sleep patterns may lead to the development of other issues like lack of concentration, difficulty in learning, memory lapses, fatigue, lethargy, and unstable emotional and mental states.

-The context related to sleep has been explained very deeply in the classical Ayurvedic medical text Charak Samhita.
+The context related to sleep has been explained very deeply in the classical Ayurvedic text Charak Samhita.

 Let’s see what happens when you don’t sleep properly.

 People who sleep at odd times in the day (due to various habits or poor lifestyles) may suffer from a host of health problems.
-Here are some of them.

 It can also cause hives, pustules, bodily eruptions, itching, drowsiness, cough, throat infections, memory impairment, fever, weakness of sensory and motor organs, and obstructions in the body’s minute channels (srotas).
-10

 Please consult a qualified Ayurvedic practitioner before following the types of sleep and guidelines for better sleep as mentioned in this article.